 • Keene, NH: The Gleaning Program of The Community Kitchen collects produce from local farms and charitable gardens.

-• Berlin, VT: Community Harvest of Central Vermont is a grassroots volunteer-driven community service program which works with local farms to provide healthy food for people in need and to reduce food waste. communityharvestvt@gmail.com, (802) 229-4281
+• Berlin, VT: Community Harvest of Central Vermont is a grassroots volunteer-driven community service program which works with local farms to address food waste issues and provide healthy food for people in need. communityharvestvt@gmail.com, (802) 229-4281

 • Multiple states: Society of St. Andrew volunteers from congregations, groups, and individuals glean farms statewide in 11 southeastern states and in multi-county areas of 16 other eastern and central states (see website for locations).
 SOSA also works with people across the 48 contiguous United States to assist them in developing gleaning programs in their local areas.